JulioCandela1993/WebScrapping_Python/README.md

 ![Image of EC2](Images/3.2.6_Itemsets.PNG)

 ### 7. Results: TOP 10 words, TOP 10 hashtags, TOP 10 tokens without mentions nor hashtags
+- Interesting to see that the most appears consistent between the three different scenarios, but the following ones change depending whether it's a hashtag or so.
+For example, "#coronavirus" is the second most mentioned hashtag, though it doesn't appear in the other two scenarios due to its low mentioning on the hashtags.
 ![Image of EC2](Images/3.2.7_Results.PNG)